good-move/oop_course/lab1/tests/lib/g-test/docs/V1_5_AdvancedGuide.md

 class.
 It must be derived from `::testing::TestWithParam<T>`, where `T` is the type of your parameter values. `TestWithParam<T>` is itself derived from `::testing::Test`. `T` can be any copyable type.
-If it's a raw pointer, you are responsible for managing the lifespan of the pointed values.
+If it's a raw pointer_, you are responsible for managing the lifespan of the pointed values.

 ```